We are looking forward to a week of adventure and learning with your child at Linne Doran (Pond of the Otter), home of Wilderness Awareness School!

 |Dan Corcoran – Program Director||Nicole O’Byrne – Summer Program Manager|

 Campers will be able to set up their tents in a gendered or nongendered area according to their preference.
-Facilities include several port-a-potties and outdoor dish and hand washing stations, and limited outdoor solar showers.
+Facilities include several port-a-potties and outdoor dish and hand washing stations.
 Supervised wading is available in our wild pond.
 No soap of any kind is allowed in our pond.

 We will provide all meals and snacks during camp, beginning with dinner on Sunday and ending with lunch on Friday.
 Campers will be expected to wash their own dishes and be a part of food preparation and kitchen cleanup groups.
 We see this as an important part of living and working together and an opportunity for developing group cohesion and cooperation.